 Finally, vitamin K isn't as useful internally as the vitamins above, but when found in creams, it can be helpful in reducing under-eye circles and bruising [source: Bouchez].

-To learn more about each of these skin-nourishing vitamins and how you can incorporate them into your diet, check out the links on the next page.
+To learn more about each of these skin-nourishing vitamins and how you can incorporate them into your diet, check out the links below.

 - 5 Things Your Skin Needs Every Day

 - Is olive oil good for my skin?

 - Is a daily shower too much for your skin?

 - Does taking an aspirin daily affect your skin?

 - Should the weather affect your daily skin care?

 - Bouchez, Colette.
 "Nutrients for Healthy Skin: Inside and Out."
 MedicineNet.
 March 2005 (Accessed 9/27/09)http://www.medicinenet.com/script/main/art.asp?articlekey=50505

 - WebMD.
 "Vitamin A (Retinoid)."
 (Accessed 9/27/09)http://www.webmd.com/vitamins-lifestyle-guide/supplement-guide-vitamin-a